shenxianpeng/blog/source/README.md

 ---

-My 🔥[blog](https://shenxianpeng.github.io/) to share knowledge about CI/CD, DevOps domain.
+My [blog](https://shenxianpeng.github.io/) to share knowledge in the fields of CI/CD and DevOps.

-If you have any questions or mistakes, please feel free to ask questions or create [issue](https://github.com/shenxianpeng/blog/issues)
+If you have any questions or mistakes, please feel free to ask questions or create [Issue](https://github.com/shenxianpeng/blog/issues).
+If you want to receive updates as soon as possible, welcome to [Star](https://github.com/shenxianpeng/blog).

-If you like it or if it helps you, welcome [Star](https://github.com/shenxianpeng/blog) to encourage the author 😀

 And more ways to communicate with me.